 Stephen G. Landry, Ph.D., Chief Information Officer

 Seton Hall University is recognized as one of the leaders in the use of technology to support research and education, and at Seton Hall technology is ubiquitous.
 The University’s award-winning Mobile Computing Program provides laptops to all undergraduate students and faculty.
-This technology is supported by a campus-wide wireless network, an on-campus computer repair facility, 24x7 technical support, and cloud hosted services that include the PirateNet campus portal, the Blackboard learning management system, Microsoft 365 applications, and online services such as registration, payment and access to grades.
-Many of the University’s online services are also available through smartphones, using the SHUmobile app.
+This technology is supported by a campus-wide wireless network, an on-campus computer repair facility, 24x7 technical support, and cloud-hosted services that include the PirateNet campus portal, the Blackboard learning management system, and Microsoft 365 applications.
+Additionally, the University offers online access to administrative and academic services for registration, payment and access to grades.
+Many of these services can be accessed through mobile devices and tablets, using the SHUmobile app.

 For more information about technology at Seton Hall University visit technology.shu.edu.